 7. It’s protection for you, too

 There’s a benefit here for you, too: vernix also offers your vagina protection, which is open and exposed during the birth process.
-The nutrients and antibacterial properties of vernix offer your downstairs the same protection from germs as it does for your baby.
+The nutrients and antibacterial properties of vernix offer you the same protection from germs as it does for your baby.